noahgibbs/madscience/README.md

     # ONLY when ready to destroy your (real, on Digital Ocean) VM
     vagrant destroy --force

-AWS already works, and a provider for Linode is coming soon.
-They work exactly the same way.
+AWS and Linode work exactly the same way.
 You'll just replace "digital_ocean" with "aws" or "linode" above.
 You'll also need to edit their JSON files to add credentials, choose instance types and otherwise do provider-specific configuration.
+See the JSON files for documentation links for each provider.

 ## Why Is This Different?